brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - The organization also needs us to focus on security, which is often overlooked
-- People tend to think they have okay security, without any actual data or proof
+- People tend to think they have okay security, without any actual data or proof, and then they get hacked and have no idea what to do.
-- Like Mike Tyson says, "Everybody has a plan until they get punched in the face", or hacked in our case.
+- Like Mike Tyson says, "Everybody has a plan until they get punched in the face"
 - We can easily add security checks and alerts, and even automatically create pull request for bumping dependencies.
-These features can be added to the platform without blacking anyone.
+We could also supply tooling for incident management.
 :::

 ---